damonlynch/rapid-photo-downloader/README.rst

 For more information, see the project website_.

-It currently only runs on Linux.
-Theoretically it could be ported to both Mac and Windows with minimal effort (apart from the fact that Windows does not have gphoto2, meaning the program could not download directly from cameras).
+It currently runs only on Linux.
+Theoretically it can be ported to both Mac and Windows with minimal effort (apart from the fact that Windows does not have gphoto2, meaning when run under Windows, it could not download directly from cameras).

 Installation
 ------------

-To be installed, Rapid Photo Downloader requires:
+Rapid Photo Downloader requires:
  - Python 3.4 or greater
  - PyQt 5.4 or greater
  - `Python gobject introspection`_